Sip, savor and celebrate at one of the lake’s largest, oldest and most popular annual events

 Smith Mountain Lake Wine Festival FAQs and Insider Tips

 Yes, the Smith Mountain Lake Wine Festival is open to all ages.
-Kids enjoy the open space, live music and vendors.
+Kids enjoy the expansive lawn, live music and vendors.
 Children ages 10 and under are admitted free.
-Others require a (discounted) non-taster ticket.
+Older ones (11-17) require a non-taster ticket.

 Please note that anyone who plans to drink alcohol will be required to show photo ID.
 All will be carded regardless of age.
 That means even if you’re 80, you’ll still be asked to show ID!

 Yes.
 Limited boat slips available through the Bernard’s Landing POA.
-They must be reserved in advance.
-Contact [email protected].
+They must be reserved in advance by contacting [email protected].

 Only service dogs are allowed at the Smith Mountain Lake Wine Festival.